19hours/sg-statutes/Acts/Patents Act.md

 (a) that date or, if the application is re-dated under the Treaty to a later date, that later date shall be treated as the date of filing the application under this Act;

-(b) any declaration of priority made under the Treaty shall be treated as made under section 17(2), and where in accordance with the Treaty any extra days are allowed, the period of 12 months specified in section 17(2) shall be treated as altered accordingly; and
+(b) any declaration of priority made under the Treaty shall be treated as made under section 17(2), and where in accordance with the Treaty any extra days are allowed, the period of 12 months referred to in section 17(2A)(a) shall be treated as altered accordingly; and

 (c) any statement of the name of the inventor under the Treaty shall be treated as a statement filed under section 24(2).

+[2/2007 wef 01/04/2007]

-(2) If the application, not having been published under this Act, is published in accordance with the Patent Co-operation Treaty, it shall be treated, for purposes other than those mentioned in subsection (3), as published under section 27 when the conditions mentioned in section 86(3)(a) are complied with.
+(2) If the application, not having been published under this Act, is published in accordance with the Patent Co-operation Treaty, it shall be treated, for purposes other than those mentioned in subsection (3), as published under section 27 when the national phase of the application begins or, if later, when published in accordance with the Treaty.

+[2/2007 wef 01/04/2007]

 (3) For the purposes of sections 56 and 76, the application, not having been published under this Act, shall be treated as published under section 27 —